 In July 2016, the Municipality of Crowsnest Pass ("CNP") decided to cease the operation of, and to transfer, the CNP electric distribution system and related assets (the "system") to the Corporation for a proposed purchase price of \$3.7 million, plus GST, and the related applications were filed with the AUC.
 In June 2018, the AUC issued Decision 21785-D01-2018 in respect of the transfer of the CNP system to the Corporation.
 The AUC provided conditional approval of the transfer of the CNP system but did not approve a final purchase price for ratemaking purposes.
-In July 2018, the AUC provided final approval of the transfer of the CNP system to the Corporation and the Corporation completed the purchase of the CNP system.
-In October 2018, the Corporation filed a request for approval of an adjusted purchase price for ratemaking purposes of \$2.4 million in accordance with AUC directions.
-In the first quarter of 2019, the Corporation recognized a \$1.3 million adjustment to property, plant and equipment that was recorded in goodwill to reflect the fair value of the CNP system.
+In July 2018, the AUC provided final approval of the transfer of the CNP system to the Corporation and, in October 2018, the Corporation filed a request for approval of an adjusted purchase price for ratemaking purposes of \$2.4 million.
+In the first quarter of 2019, the Corporation recognized a \$1.3 million adjustment to property, plant and equipment that was recorded in goodwill to reflect the updated estimate of fair value of the CNP system.

 In March 2018, the Town of Fort Macleod ("Fort Macleod") approved the sale and transfer of the Fort Macleod electric distribution system and related assets (the "system") to the Corporation for \$4.8 million, plus GST.
 In June 2018, an application to transfer the Fort Macleod system to the Corporation was filed with the AUC.
 In October 2018, an application for approval of the purchase price for ratemaking purposes was filed with the AUC by the Corporation.
-This transaction will be executed upon receipt of AUC approval.

 In December 2018, the AUC issued a letter announcing the initiation of a generic proceeding to establish the rate treatment methodology in respect of distribution system purchases by distribution utilities under 2018 to 2022 PBR plans.
-Pending the outcome of the generic proceeding, the AUC suspended the outstanding proceedings related to the facilities and ratemaking approvals for both the CNP system and the Fort Macleod system.
+Pending the outcome of the generic proceeding, the AUC suspended the proceedings for approval of the purchase price for ratemaking purposes for both the CNP system and the Fort Macleod system.

 In March 2019, the AUC released Bulletin 2019-03, inviting participants to comment on a preliminary issues list and further process.
 Bulletin 2019-03 confirmed that the generic proceeding will not re-examine how the acquisition costs should be evaluated for prudency nor will it reconsider the parameters, rate adjustment mechanisms, and capital funding mechanisms in the 2018 to 2022 PBR plans.
-In April 2019, a final issues list was released by the AUC.
-The Corporation filed evidence in May 2019 regarding the matters included on the final issues list.
+In April 2019, the AUC acknowledged and requested clarifications on the submissions put forth by various participants, including the Corporation, prior to establishment of a final issues list and further process.